benbaror/SNocs/README.md

     -c        # execute cleaning only for chosen SConscript, not dependent libs -call     # execute cleaning for current and all dependent projects

-Other options could be specific for SCons.
+Other options could be specific for SCons

 Examples: